Meet Matthew D.

-While setting the goal to work at such companies could be considered lofty, it’s something Matthew says he’s wanted to do for years.
-When it comes to embarking on the journey to satisfy such ambitions, Matthew gives much of the credit to iD.
+While setting the goal to work at such companies as Dropbox, Facebook, and Google could be considered lofty, it’s something Matthew has wanted to do for years.
+Once he set his mind to it, there was no stopping him.

 Matthew says the start of his skills development path was the time he spent at iD Tech Camps and iD Programming Academy held at Stanford.
 The experience taught him things he hadn’t learned in school, and gave him the opportunity to work with industry-standard software.